 Featured Invasive Plant - Lesser Celandine

-The Weed Program's currently featured invasive plant is Lesser Celandine (Ficaria verna).
-It has recently been added to the Whatcom County Noxious Weed List as a Class "B" Noxious Weed.
-Surveys in Whatcom County in 2014 have mapped nearly 200 locations of this plant.
+The Weed Program's currently featured invasive plant is Lesser Celandine (PDF) (Ficaria verna).
+It has recently been added to the Whatcom County Noxious Weed List as a Class B Noxious Weed.
+Surveys in Whatcom County in 2014 mapped nearly 200 locations of this plant.
 Most of these locations were found growing in lawns and home landscaping.

 Lesser celandine is related to buttercups.
 The plant has shiny, dark green leaves that are heart-shaped and up to 1.5 inches long.
 The plants are low growing, less than 1 foot high, and sprout very early in the spring.
-Where they are well established, the plants form a green “carpet”.
+Where they are well established, the plants form a green carpet.
 Bright yellow flowers, about an inch in diameter, usually with 8 petals, are produced in March or April.
-The plants produce light colored bulblets along the aboveground portions of the stem (pictured above).
+The plants produce light colored bulbs along the above ground portions of the stem.
 The root system is composed of small fibrous tubers.
 By June, the above ground portions of the plant dies back, leaving bare ground.

-Information on how to manage Lesser Celandine can be found here.
+Information on how to manage Lesser Celandine (PDF) can be found online.
 Please be on the lookout for this plant, as it will be in bloom starting in early March.
-If you find it growing on your property or elsewhere, please contact the Weed Board at 360-715-7470.
+If you find it growing on your property or elsewhere, please contact the Weed Board at 360-778-6234.